 A steady climb over cliffs and moorland up to Mynydd Anelog Mountain and Mynydd Mawr with superb views over the entire Llŷn Peninsula.
 Bardsey Island will be in sight as you descend to the most westerly village on the peninsula, Aberdaron with the church of St. Hywyn’s overlooking the beach.

-Day 9: Departure Pick up and transfer to Bangor station.
+Day 9: Own departure or Optional Pick up and transfer back to Bangor station (extra £30.00)

 Our prices are based on 2 persons sharing a room.
 For solo walkers walking on their own, there will be an added charge of £30 per night.
 For those walking with others, but wanting a single occupancy, there will be a single supplement charge £20 per night.